atomikui/atomikui-core/src/components/form-generator/FormGenerator.md

 </form>;
 ```

+### Layout

+The FormGenerator uses [React-Flexbox-Grid](http://roylee0704.github.io/react-flexbox-grid/) to handle the layout of the form.
+Each form field is wrapped in a column whose width can be controlled by the `colProps` property.

+For example, `colProps: { sm: 12, md: 6, lg: 6 }` will set a form fields column to 12 on small devices and 6 on medium and large devices.

+By default, `colProps` is set to `12` for all breakpoints if otherwise not specified.
+<br /><br />

 ### Validation

-The FormGenerator is a presentational component, thus validation needs to be handled separately. the examplee below demonstrates how to integrate [Formik](https://jaredpalmer.com/formik) and [Yup](https://www.npmjs.com/package/yup) with the FormGenerator.
+The FormGenerator is a presentational component, thus validation needs to be handled separately.
+The example below demonstrates how to integrate [Formik](https://jaredpalmer.com/formik) and [Yup](https://www.npmjs.com/package/yup) with the FormGenerator.

 **NOTE:** If you are using a third-party validator like Formik to handle your form's state, you must use `defaultValue` or `defaultChecked` to set the values of your form fields since React considers them uncontrolled.
+<br /><br />

 ```jsx
 import { FormGenerator, FormField, Button } from '@alaneicker/atomik-ui';